kevin-ai-04/TrackLearn/README.md

 4. Open `/explore`
 5. Add courses to Library
 6. Open `/library` to view selected courses and personal subjects
+7. Optionally enable Offline Support in `/settings`
+8. Download selected Library courses for offline reading, then open them from `/offline`
-7. Edit private copies or create personal subjects and entries
+9. Edit private copies or create personal subjects and entries
-8. Submit content for review when ready
+10. Submit content for review when ready

 ### Admin mode